Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Medical Professional Liability Insurance

-KHSC-KansasCOM provides medical professional liability insurance commensurate with industry standards.
-Coverage extends only to clinical activities specifically determined by KHSC-KansasCOM as requirements for successful clerkship completion.
+KHSU-KansasCOM provides medical professional liability insurance commensurate with industry standards.
+Coverage extends only to clinical activities specifically determined by KHSU-KansasCOM as requirements for successful clerkship completion.
 Nonclinical claims (e.g., property or equipment loss or damage) do not fall underneath this policy.
 Changes made to clerkship dates, type, and/or location without prior Office of Clinical Education approval can jeopardize coverage.

-Students will be held responsible for damage to KHSC-KansasCOM property caused by their negligence or a willful act.
+Students will be held responsible for damage to KHSU-KansasCOM property caused by their negligence or a willful act.
 Students must pay for all damages within 15 days (about 2 weeks) after receipt of the invoice through the Office of Finance.
-Damage to KHSC-KansasCOM property is charged to the responsible student(s) at the total cost of repair or replacement.
+Damage to KHSU-KansasCOM property is charged to the responsible student(s) at the total cost of repair or replacement.
 The student(s) may be subject to disciplinary action, dismissal, and/or prosecution given the details of the situation.
-KHSC-KansasCOM is not responsible for any loss or theft of individual property on-campus.
+KHSU-KansasCOM is not responsible for any loss or theft of individual property on-campus.

 Off-Campus Activities

 Off-campus activities are subject to the same laws and penalties governing all citizens.
-“Campus” refers to all entities owned and operated by KHSC-KansasCOM or its associated corporations.
+“Campus” refers to all entities owned and operated by KHSU-KansasCOM or its associated corporations.

 Solicitations, Vending, and Student Petitions

-Students are prohibited from soliciting on behalf of vendors using the KHSC-KansasCOM email system.
-All petitions, surveys, and questionnaires (with the exception of those distributed by KHSC-KansasCOM departments) being distributed to students must be approved by the Office of Student Affairs and Services.
+Students are prohibited from soliciting on behalf of vendors using the KHSU-KansasCOM email system.
+All petitions, surveys, and questionnaires (with the exception of those distributed by KHSU-KansasCOM departments) being distributed to students must be approved by the Office of Student Affairs and Services.

 Students who fail to complete any requirement may not be allowed to engage in audition/sub-internship externships until the requirements are completed and they are certified for OMS IV.